hvanoort/CostOfCareAPI/README.md

 ### Notes
 - This project is a continual work in progress and may not contain all US hospitals or procedure data.
-- The costs returned through this API reflect the average or median cost by procedure reported by each hospital in January 2019.
+- The costs returned through this API reflect the average or median cost by procedure
+- For DRG (Diagnosis Related Groups) costs, if fewer than 11 discharges were recorded by a provider for a DRG, that DRG is excluded from the dataset.
 - Many, but not all, of the costs returned by the API exclude outliers, defined as +/- 2 standard deviations from the mean.
 In other words, if a hospital performed 10 heart transplants in 2019, and one of those transplants incurred costs greater than 2 standard deviations from the mean of the others, it is not included in the average.

 <br><br>